harjyotbagga/TubeQuery/README.md

 6. CeleryBeat: A periodic celery beat to call the celery workers to run the tasks.
 7. CeleryWorker: The celery queue that monitors workers that calls the youtube api.
 8. CeleryCRUD: The celery queue that monitors workers that store the fetched information in the database.

+### Future Scopes

+- [ ] Frontend dashboard for the API.
+- [ ] Centralized logging and visualization dashboard.
+- [ ] Failsafe worker to handle failed requests.